-This year’s Olympic Games have been a spectacular show of athleticism and real sense of community.
-For brands the popularity of the Games means it is of course something they want to get their name associated with.
-Furthermore, they want their brand in front of the millions of people all over the world.
+This year’s Olympic Games have been a spectacular show of athleticism and a real sense of community.
+For brands, the popularity of the Games means it is of course something they want to get their name associated with.
+Furthermore, they want their brand in front of millions of people all over the world.

-However, for those that have achieved the increase in sales figures are those that struck the right balance between selling their product/service and capitalising on the value and the sentiments of the Games.
+However, those that have achieved the increase in sales figures are those that struck the right balance between selling their product/service and capitalizing on the value and the sentiments of the Games.

 Below are some of the best ads to run during the Olympic Games (in no particular order!).

 Coca-Cola’s adverts continue to connect with people through emotional means and their “Gold Feelings” advert is no different.
 Describing the feeling of winning gold, through a series of Olympians winning their medals.
 All from different countries, across a number of different sports.
 Whilst at the same time injecting images of people drinking Coca-Cola.
 What makes it good?
 It’s portrayed as all very natural and all very cleverly linked with their new strapline of “taste the feeling”.
 It also follows on nicely from the “together is beautiful” adverts which ran before and at the beginning of the Olympics.
 Showing that friends and families can share this classically fizzy drink.
 Proving that (as the brand claims) “together is beautiful”.